genderkit/genderkit/_articles/updating-nhs-patient-details.md

 ---
-title: Updating NHS patient details
+title: updating NHS patient details
 weighting: 3
 feature:
   image: updating-nhs-patient-details.jpg
   caption: "NHS logo closeup on computer screen"
 ---

-### More information

-{% capture warn %}
-Changing gender marker may affect whether you are invited to important medical screening tests that you still need.
-Read the whole of this page to ensure you still receive the correct tests.
-{% endcapture %}
-{% include warning warning=warn %}
+### How do I update my NHS patient details?

 You can change your name, title, or gender with the NHS at any time you like by telling your GP surgery.

-### How do I request a change to my details?

 Most GP surgeries will be able to update your details if you ask at reception.
 However, some GP surgeries may be unsure of the procedure for how to do it.
 You may find it helpful to give them these links which explain how they can update your details: